Workshop

 Schedule

-We will meet Thursday evenings from 8:00-10:00pm EST. Join live and ask questions as you paint, or watch the recorded session in your own time!
+We will meet Monday evenings from 8:00-10:00pm EST for three weeks, and Friday evening 8:00-10:00pm EST for the final session.
+Join live and ask questions as you paint, or watch the recorded session in your own time!
 Each session is recorded and available for rewatch the next day.
 Sessions will also be available for some time beyond the month of February if you would like to participate without the time constraint, or rewatch to paint another project!

-Feb 8: Apply second layer, incorporate a bit of shading
+Feb 10: Apply second layer, incorporate Pearl-Ex pigments

 Oil painting supplies